 Many people resist the very idea of code enforcement, especially those whose lifestyle often makes them a target.
 Folks with a strong libertarian bent, artists, and eccentric people of all stripes will argue against the entire idea or a particular application of the law.

-In some areas, usually upscale suburbs, code enforcement employees become unreasonably aggressive in response to pressure from elected officials who hear from vocal complainers.
+It's true that in some areas, usually upscale suburbs, code enforcement employees become unreasonably aggressive in response to pressure from elected officials who hear from vocal complainers.
 Of course inspectors can succumb to the same temptations of too much power that police face.

 If your neighborhood association thinks the enforcement program is too intolerant, one or two of you should meet with elected officials about the delicate balance between too much enforcement and not enough.

-Wise use of standard international codes, typically developed and led by the International Code Council right now, can improve both the appearance and the longevity of the community's buildings.
+Wise use of standard international codes, typically developed and led by the International Code Council right now, can improve the safety, appearance, and longevity of the community's buildings.
 It can improve property owners' return on investment and preserve your reputation as a fine neighborhood or town in which to live.